mukundzha/avouch/README.md

     I --> J["stdout"]
 ```

 The main flow goes down the center.
+Scrut first loads limits from `scrut.toml`
-Each decision gates the pipeline — if
+(or falls back to `DEFAULT_LIMITS`).
+Each decision gates the pipeline — if Git
-Git detection, file discovery, or parsing fails, Scrut prints an error and
+detection, file discovery, or parsing fails, Scrut prints an error and returns.
-returns.
 The rule checks and report only run on valid parsed files.

 ---